Douglas Dockery: Education

 Dockery received his B.S. in physics from the University of Maryland and his M.S. in meteorology from the Massachusetts Institute of Technology in 1972, where he studied under biometeorologist Helmut Landsberg.
 He further pursued meteorology at the Massachusetts Institute of Technology (MIT) under the guidance of Edward Lorenz, completing a master's thesis on the predictability of atmospheric models in 1972.
 Dockery continued his education at the Harvard School of Public Health, obtaining both a Master of Science (M.S.) and a Doctor of Science (Sc.D.) in Environmental Science.
 His doctoral research, supervised by John Spengler, focused on personal exposures to fine particulate matter.

 Career

-After working as an air pollution meteorologist at the Environmental Protection Agency (EPA), Dockery joined the faculty at Harvard School of Public Health where he become heavily involved with the Harvard Six Cities Study.
+After working as an air pollution meteorologist at the Environmental Protection Agency (EPA), Dockery joined the faculty at Harvard School of Public Health where he became heavily involved with the Harvard Six Cities Study.
 He began as a research fellow and progressed to Principal Investigator of the study in 1988.
 Dockery's career at Harvard saw him promoted to assistant professor in 1987, associate professor in 1990, and full professor in 1998.
 In 2014, he was named the John L. Loeb and Frances Lehman Loeb Professor of Environmental Epidemiology.
 He also chaired the Department of Environmental Health from 2005-2016, and directed the Harvard-NIEHS Center for Environmental Health Sciences from 2008-2019.